beatzbyJWE/RAG-Based-FTA-NTD-Safety-Data-Chatbot/README.md

-# FTA Safety Insights Assistant
+# Transit Safety Insights Assistant

-A RAG (Retrieval-Augmented Generation) chatbot that lets you ask plain-English questions about Federal Transit Administration Major Safety Events data — powered by Claude (Anthropic).
+A RAG (Retrieval-Augmented Generation) chatbot that lets you ask plain-English questions about publicly available Major Safety Events data published by the Federal Transit Administration.
+This is powered by Claude Sonnet.

 **Live demo:** *(deploy link goes here after Streamlit Cloud deployment)*